2025

 issn = {2190-846X},

-journal = {Proceedings of the 14th graduate workshop of the special interest group Security - Intrusion Detection and Response (SIDAR) of the German Informatics Society (GI) (SPRING 2024) },
+booktitle = { Proceedings of the 15th graduate workshop of the special interest group Security - Intrusion Detection and Response (SIDAR) of the German Informatics Society (GI) (SPRING 2025)},

 publisher = {GI SIG SIDAR},